petros-d/docs/cloud/install-cli.md

 - [Docker Engine](https://docs.docker.com/engine/install/) (v0.13.1 or higher).

-:::warning
+:::caution

-If you previously used the `astro` executable file to run CLI commands, you must delete this file and any related system environment variables or symbolic links before installing the Astronomer Cloud CLI.
+If you currently use the `astro` executable file to run CLI commands, you must delete this file and any related system environment variables or symbolic links before installing the Astronomer Cloud CLI.

 :::